 Progressive Muscle Relaxation (PMR)

 Practicing progressive muscle relaxation enhances mindfulness by increasing awareness of muscles’ sensations.
-If you learn to recognize when certain muscle groups become tense, you’ll be able to relax them before they start building up tension.
+If you learn to recognize when certain muscle groups become tense, you can relax them before they build tension.
 Doing such exercises can help relieve stress and anxiety.
-You might need several weeks’ worth of practice before achieving a complete sense of relaxation.
-When used together with cognitive-behavioral therapy (CBT), mindfulness meditation has been effective for treating irritable bowel syndrome, depression, anxiety, and other mental health conditions.
+You might need several weeks of practice before achieving complete relaxation.
+When combined with cognitive-behavioral therapy (CBT), mindfulness meditation has effectively treated irritable bowel syndrome, depression, anxiety, and other mental health conditions.

 Humans have practiced meditation since ancient times.
-There are various types of meditations practiced by different people for different reasons.
+Different people practice various types of meditation for other reasons.
 However, regardless of their variety and how they’re practiced, the key is finding the kind of meditation that brings peace and tranquility into one’s life.
 Mindfulness meditation is an effective way to relax the brain and calm down the nerves.
 It helps manage stress, reduce pain, and help people sleep better.
 It involves focusing one’s mind and body through breathing exercises, visualization techniques, and chanting.